pendragons-code/School-stuffs/README.md

+# For Classmates:
+       Tap view code to get out of readme blob and navigate around.

 # School-stuffs
 A drive to contain all of my school stuff.
 Apparently I reached the limit of google drive so idk man.

-For my classmates:
-      To navigate, just tap/click `view code` and move around.

 Assets = liability + equity